CloudBase Resources Migration Guide

 - Visit CloudBase Platform/Cloud Functions

-- Switch to "Function Code" tab
+- Switch to the "Function Code" tab

-- In "Grayscale Configuration" area below, select
+- In the "Grayscale Configuration" area below, select the

 .zipformat)